vicchig/StudentAgenda/Documentation.md

 would be "November".
 ##### Parameters:
 * __`dateString`__:  the string representation of the date the month of which is to be extracted
+##### Exceptions and Preconditions:
+Assumes that the string is properly formatted as specified.
+Throws a __FormatException__ otherwise when the string cannot be parsed.
 ##### Return:
 Text representation of the month within the given date.